-When winter comes, hot beverages are sold in vending machines in Japan, from which you can buy a variety of heated soft drinks, like canned coffee, pet bottles of green tea, and canned soups.
+When winter comes, hot beverages are sold in vending machines in Japan, from which you can buy a variety of heated drinks, including canned coffee, PET bottles of green tea, and even canned soups.

-Not only those, but some vending machines have even traditional Japanese drinks on offer, which include canned “Amazake (甘酒)”.
+Not only those, but some vending machines carry even traditional Japanese drinks, which include what I introduce here “Amazake (甘酒)”.

 The Difference between Amazake and Sake (Nihonshu)

-Actually, the name of the Japanese drink, Amazake can be divided into 2 words, “Ama (甘)” standing for “Amai (甘い)” meaning ” the adjective “sweet” and “Zake (酒)” usually meaning Sake rice wine.
+Actually, the name of the Japanese beverage, Amazake can be divided into 2 words, “Ama (甘)” that is short for the adjective “Amai (甘い)” meaning “sweet” and “Zake (酒)”, a word for Sake rice wine.

-Indeed, Amazake has a gentle sweetness and is really yummy, however, different than you may imagine and unlike Sake or “Nihonshu (日本酒)”, Amazake is categorized as a soft drink in Japan.
+As its name indicates, Amazake has a gentle sweetness and is really yummy, however, different than you may imagine and unlike Sake or Nihonshu, Amazake is categorized as a soft drink in Japan.

-Amazake comes in 2 types: one is made from malted rice called “Kome-Koji (米麹)” and rice, while the other is made by infusing Sake lees in hot water, to which sugar is added.
+Actually, Amazake comes in 2 types; one is made from rice and malted rice called “Kome-Koji (米麹)”, while the other is made by infusing Sake lees in hot water and sweetened with sugar.

-Some Amazake are non-alcoholic, others contain alcohol less than 1 %.
-In Japan, less than 1 percent alcohol containing drinks are categorized as soft drinks and even children are permitted to drink them.
+Some kinds of Amazake are totally non-alcoholic, others contain less than 1 percent of alcohol.
+In Japan, less than 1 percent-alcohol-containing beverages are categorized as soft drinks and even children are permitted to have them.

-On the other hand, according to the liquor tax law in Japan, the alcohol content in Sake or Nihonshu must be less than 22 percent, and typical Japanese Sake rice wines contain 15 or 16 percent alcohol.
+On the other hand, according to the liquor tax law in Japan, the alcohol content in Sake or Nihonshu must be less than 22 percent, and Japanese Sake rice wines typically contain 15 or 16 percent of alcohol.

 Appearance and Forms

-Amazake is a white, cloudy, unrefined Sake-like soft drink, which is available in various forms in Japan, as canned or bottled drinks, in concentrated, powder or freeze-dried forms.
+In appearance, Amazake is white and cloudy, for unlike Sake rice wine it is unrefined.
+The sweet Sake-like beverage is available in various forms in Japan, as canned or bottled drinks, in concentrated, powder, or freeze-dried forms.